Trademark Search by Class: Everything You Need to Know

 You can search by class to retrieve a particular class and every other class related to it.
 For instance, if you're searching for wine, you should enter “033[CC],” which will fetch you class 033, where wine is categorized, and will also fetch other food classes that are related.
 You have to first study the USPTO's acceptable descriptions manual to acquaint yourself with all the available class codes before you can search by class.

 A business shouldn't infringe on the trademark rights of another business, especially if the owner has federally registered his or her trademark.
 A violation of the trademark rights of another business will be considered intentional by the law, even if it's not true.
 Furthermore, the defaulter might have to compensate for the trademark holder's attorney fees and any other claimed damages.

 Therefore, it's wise to check if a trademark is federally registered at the USPTO's site.
 Also, check the database of the home state of the trademark holder.
 Other alternatives can be websites that search for trademarks that are registered in the 50 states of the United States.
 An example is Thomson's SAEGIS service.
 This idea is especially helpful for searchers who are planning on running businesses in multiple states.

 Trademark seekers are bound to find hundreds of trademarks that seem the same throughout the country, but they need to know how to filter through their results to tell which ones are protected by law.

 If you need help with trademark search by class, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies such as Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies such as Google, Menlo Ventures, and Airbnb.